Contribute to HER2-positive metastatic colorectal cancer treatment research

 About the MOUNTAINEER-03 Study

-The MOUNTAINEER-03 clinical research study is evaluating how well a study drug combination works compared to standard therapy for RAS-WT, HER2-positive colorectal cancer that is metastatic and/or unresectable.
-Metastatic means the cancer has spread to other parts of the body, such as the lung or brain.1 Unresectable means the cancer cannot be removed by surgery.
+The MOUNTAINEER‑03 clinical research study is evaluating if a study drug combination works compared to standard therapy for HER2‑positive, normal RAS cancer of the colon or rectum that is locally advanced, unresectable, or metastatic.
+Metastatic means the cancer has spread to other parts of the body, such as the lung or brain.
+Unresectable means the cancer cannot be removed by surgery.
+Locally advanced means the cancer has grown outside of the body part where it started but has not yet spread to other parts of the body.

-This clinical research study will aim to find out how the investigational study drug combination works compared to the current standard of care for those living with RAS-WT, HER2-positive metastatic colorectal cancer.
+This clinical research study will aim to find out how the investigational study drug combination works compared to the current standard of care for those living with normal RAS, HER2‑positive metastatic colorectal cancer.
 This study will also test which side effects happen when participants take this combination of drugs.

 Why Is This Study Being Done?

-This study is being done to test how tucatinib, trastuzumab, and mFOLFOX6 work to treat cancer of the colon or rectum that is RAS-WT and HER2-positive.
+This study is being done to test if tucatinib, trastuzumab, and mFOLFOX6 work to treat cancer of the colon or rectum that is normal RAS and HER2-positive.
 This combination of drugs is investigational, and it is being compared to the standard treatment with mFOLFOX6 alone or with either bevacizumab or cetuximab.

 Tucatinib

-Tucatinib is a drug that is designed to target and turn off HER2.
-People who are HER2-positive have cells that make more HER2 than normal, which can lead to cancer.
-Turning off HER2 in cancer cells may make the cancer cells die or slow down their growth.
+Tucatinib is a drug that is designed to target and turn off HER2.2 People who are HER2-positive have cells that make extra amounts of HER2, which can lead to cancer.3 Turning off HER2 in cancer cells may make the cancer cells die or slow down their growth.3

 In this study, tucatinib is used with trastuzumab.
-Trastuzumab is an antibody that is designed to attach to HER2.
-Antibodies are part of the immune system and usually help protect from getting sick.
-By attaching to HER2, trastuzumab may slow down or stop tumor cell growth.
+Trastuzumab is an antibody that is designed to attach to HER2.4 Antibodies are part of the immune system and usually help protect from getting sick.
+By attaching to HER2, trastuzumab may slow down or stop tumor cell growth.4

 Who Can Take Part?